deep404/crypto_security_labs/Lab4/README.md

 ## A little description :
 __1. The GUI very much looks like Notepad GUI's.
 There is the white field for text and one menu up;__

-__2. First menu is 'File Menu' with following commands (now works the 'New', 'Open', 'Save', 'Save As', 'Export', 'Run Audit' and 'Exit'):;__
+__2. First menu is 'File Menu' with following commands (now works the 'New', 'Open', 'Save', 'Save As', 'Export', 'Run Audit', 'Enforce Audit', 'Rollback' and 'Exit'):;__

   * Export (parse the audit file and the user select the custom items he wants and export the custom items again in a new audit file);
   * New (creates a new blank working field);